Everything your grandfather would have wanted you to know about the age old tradition of wet shaving.

 Change them well before they need to be replaced.

 Double-edge razor blades aren’t going to drain your wallet.
 After a handful of shaves, usually three to five, replace them.
 Don’t cheap out and try to stay with the same blade as long as you can, you’ll often regret it.
+You can get a pack of 100 Parker’s Double Edge Safety Razor Blades at Amazon quite cheaply.

 It works.
 Use the process to extend the lifetime of your blades plus keep them gliding smoother.